 - Be strong, it’s OK; they are everywhere

 - Accept the fact that there are all different kinds of people at work

-- Be realistic in the way you approach them, always document your conversations
+- Be realistic in the way you approach them, and always document your conversations

-- Always be professional, never be approach your work relationships emotionally
+- Always be professional, and never approach your work relationships emotionally

 - Just as you document your conversations, put down your achievements in writing